iamlaksh1/site/content/posts/Statics-Part 1.md

   - "Statics"
 ---

 Recently, I’ve been revisiting some basic statics problems, especially those involving force resolution.
-In this post, I want to walk through how to construct a clear and accurate free-body diagram (FBD) when dealing with multiple forces.
-I’ll also include a few core principles and quick checklists that are helpful when starting out.
+In this post, I will walk through types of forces, and how to construct free body diagram and solve the equations with some of key principles and guidance with figures.
+I also provided classic example of understanding Newtons Laws of Motion with an example.

 <h4> Types of Forces</h4>